sureshvenkatesan/jf-transfer-migration-helper-scripts/transfer-artifacts-in-sub_folders_in_parallel/monitor_log_growth/readme.md

 ## Description

 This Bash script monitors the growth of log files within a specified directory for a custom-defined period of time.
 It allows you to check whether the log files have increased in size during the specified time frame.
-Purpose :  to determine if your script that writes to the log file has completed.
+Purpose :  to determine if your script that writes to the log file has completed, as the log file did not grow.

 ## Usage